-I sat out front at the picnic table and chatted with the man digging a trench for the propane tank.
-I love the Maine accent, so just kept asking questions.
+I sat at the picnic table and chatted with the man digging a trench for the propane tank.
+I love the Maine accent, so I just kept asking questions.
 I now know more than the average hiker about laying lines for propane tanks, and I’m sure the propane guy now thinks hikers are a tad off.

 Sure enough, the sites were full.
-There would have been room, but several astro domes had been erected, with room for eight, while housing a couple each.
+There would have been room, but several Astro domes had been erected, with room for eight, while housing a couple each.
 I was going to ask to share, but they may have found that rather odd, although this was Rainbow Lake.

 I dozed off to rattles, cracks, pops, and the cacophony (I love that word) of the night world, of which I was no part.